-- Make sure that everybody who has worked on the code in the last couple of days has had a chance to yell "no!" in case they have pending changes/fixes in their pipelines. - Increment the version number and increase or reset the RPM release number in configure.in as appropriate. - If the default actionsfile has changed since last release, bump up its version info in this line:
+- Make sure that everybody who has worked on the code in the last couple of days has had a chance to yell "no!" in case they have pending changes/fixes in their pipelines.
+Announce the freeze so that nobody will interfere with last minute changes. - Increment the version number (point from odd to even in development branches!) in configure.in. - If default.action has changed since last release (i.e. software release or standalone actions file release), bump up its version info to A.B in this line:

-'''

 {+add-header{X-Actions-File-Version: A.B} -filter -no-popups}

-'''

-Then change the version info in doc/webserver/actions/index.php, line: '\$required actions file version = "A.B";'
+Then change the version info in doc/webserver/actions/index.php, line: '\$required_actions_file_version = "A.B";'

-- If the HTML documentation is not in sync with the SGML sources you need to regenerate it.
+- If the HTML documentation is not in sync with the SGML sources you need to regenerate and upload it to the webserver.
 (If in doubt, just do it.)
-See the Section "Updating the webserver" in this manual for details. - Commit all files that were changed in the above steps! - Tag all files in CVS with the version number with "cvs tag v\X\Y\Z".
-Don't use vX\Y\Z, ver\X\Y\Z, v X.Y.Z (won't work) etc.
+See the Section "Updating the webserver" in this manual for details. - Commit all files that were changed in the above steps! - Tag all files in CVS with the version number with "cvs tag v_X_Y_Z".
+Don't use vX_Y_Z, ver_X_Y_Z, v_X.Y.Z (won't work) etc. - If the release was in a development branch, increase the point version from even to odd (X.Y.(Z+1)) again in configure.in and commit your change. - On the webserver, copy the user manual to a new top-level directory called x.y.z.
+This ensures that help links from the CGI pages, which have the version as a prefix, will go into the right version of the manual.
+If this is a development branch release, also symlink x.y.(z-1) to x.y.z and x.y.(z+1) to . (i.e. dot).

-8.2.
+8.3.
 Building and Releasing the Packages